lana-20/api-gateway-sdet/README.md

 # API Gateway from SDET Perspective
-## What a Test Automation Engineer should know about API GW?
+## 10 API GW features a Test Automation Engineer should know

 May IT employers require knowledge of API Gateway (GW), its components, monolithic or microservices architecture.
 An SDET should know about the role of the API GW, in terms of the cloud, local architecture setup, etc. Take an e-commerce app for example.

+__Feature # 1__
+- Authentication
+- Authorization
+- SSL Certification

 ...